BelalC/darknet/README.md

 The following scripts may be useful for you:

 *glia_scripts/rewritecsv.py* - Reads file names and bounding box coordinates, converts them to YOLO format and writes them back to a file.
-Assumes the original files has the format: TO COME
+Assumes the original files has the format:

+*image_name,tumor_location_x,tumor_location_y,tumor_radius,x_min,x_max,y_min,y_max*

 *glia_scripts/transfer_files.py* - Transfer jpeg files to a different folder